 Milestone Scientific is a rather small company.
 It has a market capitalisation of US$88m, which means it is probably under the radar of most investors.
 It doesn't take much money to really move the share price of a company as small as this one.
 That makes it somewhat unusual that it has a beta value so close to the overall market.

 What this means for you:

-Since Milestone Scientific has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
-For example, it might be a high growth stock or have a lot of operating leverage in its business model.
+It is probable that there is a link between the share price of Milestone Scientific and the broader market, since it has a beta value quite close to one.
+However, long term investors are generally well served by looking past market volatility and focussing on the underlying development of the business.
+If that's your game, metrics such as revenue, earnings and cash flow will be more useful.
 This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Milestone Scientific’s financial health and performance track record.
 I urge you to continue your research by taking a look at the following:

 - Future Outlook: What are well-informed industry analysts predicting for MLSS’s future growth?
 Take a look at our free research report of analyst consensus for MLSS’s outlook.